-One Tablespoon for a large adult dog, or a teasponful for a little dog or puppy, given two or three times a week provide essential Omegas and boost the immune system.
-It isn't necessary to give it every day to a healthy dog.
+One Tablespoon for a large adult dog, or a teaspoonful for a little dog or puppy, given two or three times a week provides essential Omegas and boosts the immune system.

-Did you know that one hard boiled egg each day is a natural anti-inflammatory for you and for your dog?
+Did you know that a hard boiled egg each other day is a natural anti-inflammatory for you and your dog?

 BOILING OR SCRAMBLING EGGS FOR THE FAMILY?